Programs

 Commodity Supplemental Food Program (CSFP)

-The Commodity Supplemental Food Program is a service that helps local seniors that live in certain areas where South Michigan Food Bank operates.
+The Commodity Supplemental Food Program (CSFP) is a service that supports our local seniors who live in service counties where South Michigan Food Bank operates.
 South Michigan Food Bank includes fresh food supplements in addition to the CSFP foods provided by the USDA.
-Recipe and food information resources are included with each CSFP box distributed that are developed by SMFB staff.
+Recipe and food information resources are developed by South Michigan Food Bank staff, and included with each box distributed.

 Healthy Eating Research (H.E.R.)
 Nutrition Guidelines for the Charitable Food System